 While printed resin is a continuous molecule, there are still some open reactive groups that can further cross-link the polymer network.

 As more cross-links form, material properties, such as modulus and tensile strength, improve.
 The objective of post-curing is to link as many of these unreacted groups as possible to bring a part to its maximum material properties.

 Use an interactive graphic to compare material properties in Formlabs Engineering Resins.

 Optimal post-curing starts with heat.
 Rising temperatures increase the energy, and therefore mobility, in the polymer network.
 This gives reactive groups a higher probability of finding each other and creating more connections.

 Post-curing maximizes material properties in SLA 3D printed parts through the precise combination of temperature and light.
-Some post-curing units also rotate parts to ensure uniform exposure.
+Form Cure also rotates parts to ensure uniform exposure.

 Once the molecule reaches the optimum temperature, reactive groups are moving close enough to each other that they can touch.
 Now it’s time to introduce light.

 Step 2: Light

 This is where the magic happens: photons of light activate remaining photoinitiators and generate a radical, which causes bonds to form between nearby reactive groups, permanently cross-linking them together.